hashkat/hashkat/docs/tutorial01.md

 is not a number for the percentage of their follows that follow users from other regions, and 0.00% of the follows from any region are following them.

+Looking into the hashkat directory, you will see a 'DATA_vs_TIME' file, which contains the number of follows, tweets, the cumulative function, etc for various simulation times as discussed above.
+You will also see a 'network_state.sav' file which is where your simulation data will be saved to.
+There is also the 'output' directory, which contains all the data you've accummulated through simulation necessary for analysis.
+We shall discuss these files below.

+##Output of a Simple Network